-Event categories & story themes — at a glance
+Event categories, story themes & energy assets — at a glance

 Every Event in GDELT Cloud carries a structured classification so you can filter, route, and reason over global news the same way an analyst does.
-Three lenses sit on top of the article stream: Conflict events (ACLED-style), CAMEO+ events across ten structural domains, and Stories — daily clusters with scope and theme tags.
+Four lenses sit on top of the platform: Conflict events (ACLED-style), CAMEO+ events across ten structural domains, Stories — daily article clusters with scope and theme tags, and Energy Data — the Global Energy Monitor catalog of physical assets (plants, mines, pipelines, terminals, vessels) that pairs with the event-level signal as the structural anchor.

 Conflict events